HomeMy WebLinkAboutTransmittal - 8/3/2023ERIN MENDENHALL

 received or completed.
 A detailed list of vehicles is included in the Backup Documentation

-Salt Lake City FY 2023-24 Budget Amendment #1
+Salt Lake City FY2023-24 Budget Amendment #1

-Section E: Grants Requiring No Staff Resources
+Section E: Grants Reauirine No Staff Resources

 Section F: Donations

-Section G: Consent Agenda
+Section G: Consent

-Impact Fees - Summary Confidential
+Impact Fees - Summary C-fid-tol

-Impact Fees Confidential
+Impact Fees

 SALT LAKE CITY ORDINANCE